 Are you thinking about returning to paid work, but don't know how you'll balance it with family commitments?
 This two hour workshop will inspire you to set a new course for your career and life journey.
-From flexible working and knowing your rights to exploring new options, navigating emotions and daily logistics (and help! what am I actually going to wear?) we bring together a panel of experts for the ultimate pep talk on reshaping your working life after a career break.
+From flexible working and knowing your rights to exploring new options, navigating emotions and daily logistics.
+We bring together a panel of experts for the ultimate pep talk on reshaping your working life after a career break.

 Hosted by Shevonne Hunt from Kinderling Kids Radio.